AlibabaCloudDocs/oss/intl.en-US/Product Introduction/FAQ.md

 -   How do I get started with OSS?

     Before you use OSS, ensure that you have created an Alibaba Cloud account and completed real-name verification.
 If you do not have an Alibaba Cloud account, the system prompts you to create an Alibaba Cloud account when you activate OSS.
 For more information, see [Create Your Alibaba Cloud Account](https://account.aliyun.com/register/register.htm).
-After you create the Alibaba Cloud account, open the [Object Storage Service product homepage](https://www.aliyun.com/product/oss).
-Click **Activate Now**.
+After you create the Alibaba Cloud account, open the [Object Storage Service product homepage](https://www.alibabacloud.com/product/oss).
+Click **Activate OSS**.
 By default, the billing method after you activate OSS is [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).
 To further minimize OSS costs, we recommend that you purchase resource plans.
 For more information, see [OSS Resource Plan](https://common-buy-intl.alibabacloud.com/?spm=a3c0i.7950270.3682168050.4.7174ab91cz9kJX&commodityCode=oss_bag_intl#/buy).

     You can get started with OSS by using the OSS console, graphical management tool, command-line management tool, and SDKs for various programming languages.
 For more information, see [Get started with OSS](/intl.en-US/Quick Start/Get started with OSS.md).